zulip/zulip-android-legacy/README.rst

    All of these can be installed, together with their dependencies, using the Android SDK manager.

-2. Comment out or remove references to Craslytics.
+2. Comment out or remove references to Crashlytics.
 The following are known references as at ``5de0b0e``.
 For future versions, ``grep -ir crashlytics .`` is your friend.

-   If you do not remove Craslytics then the app will crash on startup unless Craslytics has been set up correctly as a member of the zulip team.
+   If you do not remove Crashlytics then the app will crash on startup unless Crashlytics has been set up correctly as a member of the zulip team.

 * In ``app/src/main/java/com/zulip/android/ZLog.java``: